mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 *** The code is based on Kaldi 5.2

 Steps:
+0. Prepare the data.
+I provide the data list in data.tar.gz.
+This is a dataset based on Fisher English which I stated in the paper.
 1. Place the source code we use in src/ and make them.
 2. Please read through run.sh in the egs and run it line-by-line.
 3. When executing each stage in run.sh, copy the corresponding files to the correct directories.